unnus/unnus/content/medical/healthcare-marketing-the-definitive-guide-2021.md

 If you’re planning to market your medical business, consider establishing a potent brand strategy with our [free step by step course](https://unnus.com/healthcare-branding/).
 This way you make sure that your healthcare business’s success is predictable and not accidental.

-Or if you’d like a competent team to help you establish a charismatic healthcare brand, drop us a message by [gently caressing this glowing text](https://unnus.com/contact/).
+Or if you’d like a competent team to help you establish a charismatic healthcare brand, reach us by [gently caressing this glowing text](https://unnus.com/contact/).